Generic Name: butorphanol (bue-TOR-fa-nol) (Injection route)

 Appropriate studies have not been performed on the relationship of age to the effects of butorphanol injection in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of butorphanol injection in the elderly.
-However, elderly patients may be more sensitive to the effects of this medicine than younger adults, and are more likely to have age-related kidney problems, which may require caution and an adjustment in the dose for patients receiving butorphanol injection.
+However, elderly patients may be more sensitive to the effects of this medicine than younger adults, and are more likely to have age-related lung, kidney, liver, or heart problems, which may require caution and an adjustment in the dose for patients receiving butorphanol injection in order to avoid serious side effects.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are receiving this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.